연말은 도로가 매우 바쁘고 사고가 잦게 발생하는 달입니다. 따라서 오늘은 연말연시 도로에서 안전하게 운전하는 방법에 대해 알아보도록 하겠습니다.

 Accidents happen.
 But when someone else’s negligence causes your injury, understanding “duty of care” is critical to seeking compensation.
 This legal principle establishes the foundation for most compensation claims.

-In this guide, we will dive deeper into what duty of care entails, how it is established in compensation claims, and the vital role played by lawyers in ensuring justice for injured victims.
+So, what does duty of care entail?
+How is it established in compensation claims?
+And whats the vital role played by lawyers in ensuring justice for injured victims?

 Duty of care plays an important role in determining liability and compensation in various situations, such as slip and fall accidents, car accidents, workplace injuries, and other compensation injury claims.